FlorianKrach/PD-NJODE/README.md

 # Path-Dependent Neural Jump ODEs

-This repository is the official implementation of the paper [Optimal Estimation of Generic Dynamics by Path-Dependent Neural Jump ODEs](TODO) which is the second part of the paper [Neural Jump Ordinary Differential Equations: Consistent Continuous-Time Prediction and Filtering](https://openreview.net/forum?id=JFKR3WqwyXR).
+This repository is the official implementation of the paper [Optimal Estimation of Generic Dynamics by Path-Dependent Neural Jump ODEs](https://arxiv.org/abs/2206.14284) which is the second part of the paper
+[Neural Jump Ordinary Differential Equations: Consistent Continuous-Time Prediction and Filtering](https://openreview.net/forum?id=JFKR3WqwyXR).

-The code is based on the [code of the first paper](https://github.com/HerreraKrachTeichmann/NJODE), but was developed further such that it is more user friendly.
+The code is based on the [code of the first paper](https://github.com/HerreraKrachTeichmann/NJODE), but was developed further such that it is more user-friendly.
 All experiments from the first part can be run with this repo as well (see [Instructions for NJODE](#instructions-for-running-experiments-of-neural-jump-ordinary-differential-equations)).